the-user-created/Engineering_results/README.md

 https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository

 Or just click the green button called "Code" and download the project's zip.

+#### Please take note if you have used this before
+- Duplicate your results.txt file before using versions v2.xx to be sure that marks do not get corrupted.

+---

 #### If you are downloading this project for the first time follow the steps below:
 1. Rename results_example.json to results.json (or duplicate results_example.json and then rename)